tdegeus/enstat/README.md

 such that adding a sample can be done trivially, while giving access to the mean etc. at all times.

-**This library is being developed, so for the moment subject to arbitrary changes.**

 # Disclaimer

 This library is free to use under the